carbonfact/lea/README.md

             table_6.sql
 ```

+Each view will be named according to its location, following the warehouse convention.
+For instance, `schema_1/table_1.sql` will be named `schema_1__table_1` in BigQuery and DuckDB.

 The schemas are expected to be placed under a `views` directory.
 This can be changed by providing an argument to the `run` command:

 ```sh